Line chart demonstrating that identified markets have followed similar trends from 2008-2020 including during times of volatility and U.S. recessions.

 - Coronavirus pandemic fears, led by the Euro Stoxx 50 (above 85, Q2 2021 near 18), the S&P 500 (above 82, Q2 2021 near 16), the Hang Seng (near 65, Q2 2021 near 16), and the Nikkei (above 60, Q2 2021 near 17).

 Except in periods of peak volatility, indexes generally moved closely together over this time span, with volatility typically between 20 and 40.

-- We expect periods of market uncertainty to persist through the end of 2021, but volatility should present opportunities to invest in markets at a lower price point.
+- We expect periods of market uncertainty to persist in 2022, but volatility should present opportunities to invest in markets at lower price points.